Dalamil/Desktop-Note-App/README.md

 ## Usage
 <br>

-- Free to use for anyone interested - as simple as it gets!
+- Free to use under the MIT License

 <br>